-In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standards update that will supersede most current revenue recognition guidance and modify the accounting for certain costs associated with revenue generation.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standards update that supersedes most current revenue recognition guidance and modifies the accounting for certain costs associated with revenue generation.
 The core principle of this guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The guidance provides a number of steps to apply to achieve that principle.
-The standard is effective for the Company's first quarter of 2017.
-Early adoption is not permitted.
-Implementation may be either through retrospective application to each period from the first quarter of 2015 or with a cumulative effect adjustment upon adoption in 2017.
-Additional disclosures will also be required under the new standard.
+The guidance provides a number of steps to apply to achieve that principle and requires additional disclosures.
+The standard was originally to be effective for the Company's first quarter of 2017.
 In July 2015, the FASB approved a one year extension to the required implementation date but also permits companies to adopt the standard at the original effective date of 2017.
+Adoption before the original effective date of 2017 is not permitted.
+Implementation may be either through retrospective application to each period of the two years preceding the date of adoption or through prospective application with a cumulative effect adjustment upon adoption.
 The Company is assessing what impacts this new standard will have on its Consolidated Financial Statements.

 In April 2015, the FASB issued a new standard that will require debt issuance costs to be presented as a reduction of the related liability rather than as an asset.
 The standard is effective for the Company's first quarter of 2016 and will require prior periods to be adjusted.
 Early adoption is allowed.
-As of June 27, 2015, deferred costs of \$4 million relate to the Senior Secured Notes and will be reclassified in 2016 to reduce the carrying value of the debt and \$7 million relates to the Amended Credit Facility which has no outstanding borrowings and the debt issuance costs will remain classified as an asset.
+As of September 26, 2015, deferred costs of \$3 million relate to the Senior Secured Notes and will be reclassified in 2016 to reduce the carrying value of the debt and \$7 million relates to the Amended Credit Facility which has no outstanding borrowings and the debt issuance costs will remain classified as an asset.